 Imagine if you could vote your conscience and never vote for the lesser of two evils again… What if you knew that your vote would make a difference, even if your favorite wasn’t going to win?
 What if our voting system wasn’t rigged to favor some voters and parties over others and we were all on an even playing field?
 The basic principle of democracy is “For the people, by the people”.
 If we can’t safely express what we want, then this is not a Democracy!

 We all know that democracy is broken.
 In our current voting system we have no way of knowing if the candidate who won even had the most support.
-People are afraid of wasting their vote, or worse, helping to elect the worst candidate.
+People are afraid of wasting their vote, betraying their conscience, or worse, helping to elect their worst case scenario.
+Many voters are so discouraged that they don’t vote at all.

 A good voting system has the power to give the people back their voice.
 This issue, election reform, is the keystone for rebuilding our broken country and tackling every other issue down the line.
 This is our chance to make a difference!